 What’s the difference between an animatic and an animation?

 What’s the difference between an animatic and an animation?
 Well, an animatic is the stage which sits neatly in between the storyboarding and actual animation.
 The animatic cut allows us to view the script as the most basic form video.
+Discover our animated video services.

 The script is accurately timed to the images through a guide voice over.
 We can easily record and cost free at Liquona HQ.